tylertechtyler/100-days-of-code/log.md

 **Thoughts:** Today was good practice with CSS and DOM manipulation and my first time working with the drag and drop api as well as using keyframes and animations.
 I looked my questions up on google and stackoverflow when I got stuck and followed a tutorial to make the css animations.

+### Day 3: December 2,3,4, 2020

+**Today's Progress**: I spent the past 3 evenings on studying bootstrap and building a front end design for my computer repair shop app.
+This gives me a GREAT idea of everything I will need to do to finish putting it together.
+I am only going to count it as one day because I only spent maybe an hour each day on this.